 Don't get us wrong, location is a factor for an esports venue business to be successful.
 However, you should consider thinking twice about getting a great deal for a location.
 Because chances are, you will get what you pay for; in real estate, pricing can be a good indication if the business will do good.

 Johnson gave an anecdote about his old business partners that had food businesses in three locations.
 According to his partners, one of the locations was performing poorly.
 And guess what, the branch that was doing poorly was in a location where they got a great deal in rent.
-The other locations that they were paying more on rent were doing financially better.
+The other locations that they were paying more on rent were financially doing better.

 Another story that Johnson shared was when he opened an esports gaming space in Bloomington, IN to focus on college students in the area.
 He thought that opening in a location near a university would reel in regulars among the students and in writing, it does not sound like a bad idea.
 While the center was able to get students to play during special nights, they never come as regular customers in the shop.